zdravkov/kendo-docs/getting-started/web/multiselect/overview.md

 that initialization the **MultiSelect** occur within a handler is provided to
 $(document).ready().

+> Widget copies any styles and CSS classes from the input element to the wrapper element and visible input.

 ### Initialize a MultiSelect using a selector within $(document).ready()

     $(document).ready(function(){